 The second line of defence consists of oversight and risk management functions.
-These play a major role in the risk management organisation, which is headed by the CRO, who is primarily responsible for the global risk management and compliance strategy on the Management Board Banking.
-As a member of the Management Board Banking, the CRO - together with the Management Board - ensures that global risk management matters and compliance strategy matters are heard and discussed at the highest level, thus establishing the appropriate tone at the top.
+These play a major role in the risk management organisation, which is headed by the chief risk officer (CRO), who is primarily responsible for risk management on the Management Board Banking.
+As a member of the Management Board Banking, the CRO ensures that risk management issues are heard and discussed at the highest level, thus establishing the appropriate tone at the top.
 The CRO steers a functional, independent risk organisation both at global and business-unit level, which supports the commercial departments in their decision-making, but which also has sufficient countervailing power to keep the risk profile within the set risk appetite.

 The internal audit function provides an on-going independent (i.e. outside of the risk organisation) and objective assessment of the effectiveness of internal controls of the first two lines, including financial and non-financial risk management and forms the third line of defence.
-For further details on ING's three lines of defence model we refer to 'Risk management' in the 2021 Annual Report.
+For further details on ING's three lines of defence model we refer to the 'Risk management' chapter of the 2020 Annual Report.